Let’s End the Epidemic of Child Drowning

 Overall, drowning is the second-leading cause of death for children ages one to 14, after motor vehicle crashes.

 Here is Arizona, children, teens, and adults drown in canals, lakes, rivers, and reservoirs.
-Young children also drown in bathtubs and buckets, in plastic and blow-up pools, and in sinks and toilets.
+(A teenager drowned in Lake Pleasant in March.)
+But young children have drowned in bathtubs and buckets, in plastic and blow-up pools, and in sinks and toilets.

 Watch your child when he’s in the tub and on the toilet.
 Don’t let him or her use the bathroom or kitchen sink unsupervised.
 Let the phone ring or text messages buzz: nothing is more important than the safety of your child or the child you’re watching.